RetailDAO/Docs/retail-DAO-docs/docs/Onboarding_and_Participation/How_to_Join.md

 - Visit our [Discord_server](https://discord.gg/mpABdUQXJC).
 - Follow the onboarding instructions in the “start here” channel to verify your account and agree to the community rules.
 - **What You Get**: Access to public (read only) channels and announcements.
-- **Note**: Most channels, such as governance forums, alpha channels, and weekly calls, are token-gated and require holding $RETAIL tokens.
+- **Note**: Most channels, such as in the Insights Zone, Coordination Zone, Governance Forum and weekly calls, are token-gated and require holding $RETAIL tokens.

 ## Step 2: Acquire $RETAIL Tokens
-To unlock token-gated channels and participate fully in Retail DAO (e.g., governance, weekly calls, and high-value discussions), you need to hold $RETAIL tokens.
+To unlock token-gated channels and participate fully in Retail DAO (e.g., participate in DAO efforts (missions, research squads), high-value discussions weekly calls and governance), you need to hold $RETAIL tokens.
 Here are the ways to acquire them:

-### Option 1: Earn Free Tokens via Airdrop Campaigns
-- Participate in campaigns like, for example, the 2-for-1 Airdrop on QuestN.

-### Option 2: Purchase $RETAIL Tokens on Uniswap
+### Purchase $RETAIL Tokens on Uniswap
 - **How to Buy:**
   - Visit Uniswap and connect your wallet (e.g., MetaMask).
-  - Select the $RETAIL token pair from our liquidity pools.
+  - Select the $RETAIL token pair from our liquidity pools (find and verify Liquiddity Pool links in our Official Links channel on Discord or on the website).
   - Swap ETH for $RETAIL tokens. **DO NOT use other cryptocurrencies like USDC to avoid extreme slippage!!**
-- **Note**: Ensure you’re using the official $RETAIL token contract address, available in our Tokenomics documentation, to avoid scams.
+- **Note**: Ensure you’re using the official $RETAIL token contract address **0xc7167e360bD63696a7870C0Ef66939E882249F20** to avoid scams.

-### Option 3 (after becoming a Verified Member): Contribute Meaningfully to Retail DAO
-- Make valuable contributions to the DAO, such as:
-  - Discussing, submitting high-quality governance proposals.
-  - Sharing alpha insights in the Alpha Zone channels.
-  - Participating in community initiatives or helping with DAO projects.
-- Contributions are reviewed by the community or moderators, and rewards in $RETAIL tokens may be granted based on impact and quality.
-- Check the [Governance](#) and [Voting Mechanisms](#) pages for ways to get involved.

 ## Step 3: Unlock Token-Gated Channels
 - **Token-Gated Access:**
   - Holding $RETAIL tokens grants access to exclusive Discord channels, including:
+    - Coordination Zone channels for collaboration on DAO coordinated Missions and Research Squads.
-    - Alpha Zone channels for high-value crypto discussions.
+    - Insights Zone channels for high-value crypto discussions.
     - Governance forums for submitting and voting on proposals.
     - Weekly community calls for updates and networking.
 - **The CollabLand bot** verifies your token balance to unlock these channels every 24 hours.